The Assessment Process Explained

 This information outlines what prospective candidates for membership to the GoPC need to know before attempting our assessment process.
 The assessment has been designed in such a way that every candidate, irrespective of background, previous training and experience has an equal chance of success but because the GoPC’s desire is to raise standards within the profession, the process is intentionally challenging and some preplanning and preparation is highly recommended to ensure you reach the required standard on the day.
 A list of core competences the assessors will be working from to test candidates during the practical assessment is included later in this information.

 The GoPC assessors have all been specifically trained for this role and they have been chosen for their experience in all aspects of chauffeuring over a considerable period of time.
-They are working from a strict, pre-determined criteria covering the core competences of chauffeuring which has been developed by the GoPC committee and overseen by Mark Kendrick of Bespoke Driver Training, who the GoPC has also appointed as internal verifier.
+They are working from a strict, pre-determined criteria covering the core competencies of chauffeuring which has been developed by the GoPC committee and overseen by Mark Kendrick of Bespoke Driver Training and subject matter expert Alan Whitehall, who the GoPC has also appointed as internal verifier.

-The Guild currently has four assessment centres at our disposal and they are Bicester, Elstree, Redhill and Manchester.
-These are facilities very kindly provided by our partners Licensed Carriage Hire and Parkers European.
+The Guild currently has four main assessment centres at our disposal and they are Bicester, Elstree, Redhill and Manchester.
+These are facilities very kindly provided by our partners LCH and Parkers European.

 If you have access to your own chauffeur-standard vehicle we would encourage you to use it.
 Presumably, this is the vehicle in which you normally undertake your duties as a chauffeur so it makes sense to use one you are familiar with.
 If you do not have access to a suitable vehicle, it is possible for us to arrange the use of a high quality, chauffeur-standard vehicle provided by Parkers European or Licensed Carriage Hire free of charge but this is dependant on candidates meeting certain criteria for insurance purposes.